Karate (band): Reissues and reunion

-In 2021, The Numero Group announced they would be reissuing the band's music after long periods of their music being unavailable due to Southern not allowing the band to.
-The first releases to be reissued was the band's first two albums and first single.
+In 2021, The Numero Group announced they would be reissuing the band's music after long periods of their music being unavailable.
+The first releases to be reissued was the band's first two albums.

 In 2022, Stereogum reported that the band would reunite for their first tour in 17 years.
 It was announced in November that the band would play Primavera Sound festival in 2023.

 On September 15, 2023, the Numero Group released Complete Studio Recordings, compiling their six studio albums, the Cancel/Sing and In The Fish Tank EPs, singles, and split 7"s.
 The 69 tracks were split across eight CDs.
 The box set included an 80-page book by Leor Galil containing essays and photographs.

 On January 7, 2024, Numero Group posted on Twitter teasing new music for the band, featuring a short video of the members at the end of what they said was the "first Karate session in 20 years".
 Numero would later mention that a "new Karate record [is] currently in the works".
 The album was formally announced with the name Make It Fit with a release date of October 18, along with the Defendants b/w Silence, Sound single released on July 25.

 Influences

 The band has said in interviews that their combination of indie rock and jazz came from studying music theory in college.
-Farina's guitar playing was influenced by bands like The Minutemen and Beefeater.
+Farina's guitar playing was influenced by such acts as the Minutemen, Beefeater, and McCoy Tyner.